mrguen/PowMeter_Nano/readme.md

-Version: 1.0
-By Pandauino.com / Thierry GUENNOU
+Version: 1.0 by Pandauino.com / Thierry GUENNOU - April 2019
-April 2019

 PowMeterNano is a tiny shield that is mounted on top of a Nano board or used as standalone device to monitor 2 power sources (USB and VIN)
 USB channel resolution is 25 uA and measures up to 0.5A (or 0.8 A)